-- Who signs the DVIR and at what stage of the inspection do the signatures occur?
+- Who signs the DVIR, and at what inspection stage do the signatures occur?

-- Who is responsible to review the “post- trip” inspections?
+- Who is responsible for reviewing the “post-trip” inspections?

-- What are the things the driver should look for in the cargo they are hauling? (the placement, arrangement and security of the cargo, the condition of the tie downs, blocks, braces, and load deck)
+- What should the driver look for in the cargo they are hauling? (the placement, arrangement, and security of the cargo, the condition of the tie downs, blocks, braces, and load deck)

 - Do drivers only have to check their cargo securement before they hit the road?
 (No, en-route checks are also required to ensure that the load is safely secured)

 - What should the driver look for when doing an en-route “walk around” inspection?